The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: The Honey-Jar Game and Related Coordination Games

 \subsection{Learning-Based Studies of BoE}

 Following these findings, several studies examined whether artificial agents could reproduce the alternation behavior observed in humans. \citet{puig2018} investigated repeated BoE using independent Q-learning agents and reported convergence to stable deterministic strategies under specific learning-rate and exploration settings. \citet{gasparrini2018} incorporated loss aversion into agents' utility functions, accelerating convergence in the ballistic formulation and enabling alternation in the dynamic variant.
 Related modeling work explored control-based or episodic-memory agents in BoE-like settings, focusing on matching human efficiency/fairness/stability profiles rather than multi-agent scaling~\citep{freire2020,freire2023,lopez2022}.
+Despite these advances, learning-based BoE studies remain almost exclusively restricted to the two-agent setting, and random-policy baselines are not consistently reported as explicit null processes~\citep{hawkins2016,puig2018,gasparrini2018,freire2020,freire2023}, making it difficult to assess whether observed coordination reliably exceeds chance-level behavior.
+The exception is MSc thesis work within BoE itself, using randomized control comparisons in that same two-agent setting~\citep{lopez2022}, there to validate model performance against human data rather than as a formal null hypothesis.
+Our study addresses these gaps by (i)~formalizing random policies as an explicit statistical null process with a quantitative Coordination Score and Relative Change methodology, (ii)~scaling baselines to $n \in \{2,3,5,8,10\}$ across four experimental configurations, well beyond BoE's two-agent scope, and (iii)~demonstrating that traditional metrics can appear deceptively high even under random play.
+The paper builds on and substantially extends our early conceptual work on alternation-sensitive metrics~\citep{papadopoulos2020,papadopoulos2021,papadopoulos2025}.